Preparing for the New Payday Super Legislation

 - They enable the Australian Tax Office to identify unpaid superannuation earlier and take quick action.

-How will payday super changes affect employers?
+How will Payday Super changes affect employers?

-Many employers will need to adjust their payroll processes to adapt to the new payday super legislation.
+Many employers will need to adjust their payroll processes to adapt to the new Payday Super legislation.

 Employers paying super on a quarterly basis may struggle with the additional workload.
 The increased frequency of payments could also be challenging for those with high employee turnover, shift-based workers, and short pay cycles.
-Businesses with variable cash flow could also find them challenging to meet, as less frequent payments give them more time to build up their funds.
+Businesses with variable cash flow could also find it challenging to meet, as less frequent payments give them more time to build up their funds.

 Preparing for payday super